mrBettazzi/exercise-tracker/README.md

       });
   }
 ```
+#### list component
-Then we proceed to evolve the stub `src/components/exercises-list.component.js` into something more useful :
+Then we proceed to evolve the stub `src/components/exercises-list.component.js` into something more useful.
+Note that the list component renders a table, so the file contains also the definition of another, separate React component for the table row (*not a class but a function*).
 ```
 import React, { Component } from 'react';
 import { Link } from 'react-router-dom';